 The PACE Health & Safety Working Group

-Recognizing that knowledge at the complex intersection of civic engagement, health, and safety is widely held and diffuse, PACE began by recruiting a diverse set of foundations and funders, nonprofit organizations, researchers, and thought leaders to explore the topic.
+Recognizing that knowledge at the complex intersection of civic engagement, health, and safety is widely held and diffuse, PACE recruited a diverse set of foundations and funders, nonprofit organizations, researchers, and thought leaders to explore the topic.
 The working group is made possible with support from the Robert Wood Johnson Foundation and the Rita Allen Foundation, and has been active since September 2017, sharing stories of success, raising questions, and advising PACE on research and analysis that could advance our understanding of relationships among civic engagement, community health and public safety.
 Support for the group is provided by the Robert Wood Johnson Foundation and the Rita Allen Foundation.